motinxyz/mern-auth/codebase_explanations.md

         *   This function closes the HTTP server, disconnects from the database (`disconnectDB()`), and then exits the process, ensuring no open connections or pending operations.
     *   **Centralized Error Handling:**
         *   The `bootstrapApplication` function includes a `try-catch` block that catches any errors occurring during the initialization of services or server startup.
-        *   It specifically checks for `EmailServiceInitializationError` to provide a more targeted fatal log message.
+        *   It specifically checks for `DatabaseConnectionError`, `EmailServiceInitializationError`, and `RedisConnectionError` to provide more targeted fatal log messages.
-        *   For any critical startup error, it logs the error and then calls `process.exit(1)`, ensuring the application fails fast and signals an abnormal termination.
+        *   If any critical service fails to initialize, it logs the error and then introduces a delay using `config.shutdownTimeoutMs` before calling `process.exit(1)`, ensuring the application fails fast but allows time for logs to be flushed and external systems to react.
+    *   **Lazy Logger Initialization:**
+        *   The `logger` is now initialized lazily via a `getLogger()` function.
+This ensures that `config.logLevel` is fully resolved and available when the `pino` logger instance is created, preventing issues where the logger's level might be `undefined` during early startup.

 3.  **`packages/api/src/app.js`**:
     *   This file remains responsible for configuring the Express application instance.